Adversarial Detection of Flash Malware: Limitations and Open Issues: Introduction

-The main goal of this paper is thus to understand whether and to which extent systems that statically analyze \SWF files can be robust against adversarial attacks, \ie, to propose a thoroughly \emph{security evaluation} procedure for learning-based \SWF malware detectors based on static analysis.
-To this end, we first propose a representative system for \Flash malware detection, named \FlashBuster.
-It is a static machine-learning system that employs information extracted by both the structure and the content of \SWF files.
-This allows for a more comprehensive assessment of the extracted static information, by representing and combining the content employed by previous state-of-the-art systems.
-We show that \FlashBuster is able to detect the majority of malware in the wild, thus confirming results obtained in previous work.
-We then evaluate the security if \FlashBuster by simulating evasion attacks with different levels of the attacker's knowledge about the targeted system~\cite{biggio14-tkde,biggio13-ecml} (also referred to as \emph{white-box} and \emph{black-box} attacks), against an increasing number of modifications to the input samples.
-The corresponding \emph{security evaluation curves}, depicting how the detection rate decreases against attack samples that are increasingly manipulated, allow us to comprehensively understand and assess the vulnerability of \FlashBuster under attack.
-We finally discuss the effectiveness of \emph{adversarial training} against such attacks.
-To this end, we re-train \FlashBuster on the evasion attack samples used against it, and surprisingly show that this strategy can be ineffective.
-We argue that this is due to an \emph{intrinsic vulnerability} of the feature representation, \ie, to the fact that evasion attacks completely mimic the feature values of benign data, thus becoming totally \emph{indistinguishable} for the learning algorithm.
-We define this vulnerability in formal terms, and quantitatively evaluate it through the definition of a specific metric which measures the extent to which the attack samples converge towards benign data.
+To this end, we first propose a representative system for Flash malware detection, named FlashBuster.
+It is a static machine-learning system that employs information extracted by both the structure and the content of SWF files.
+Such an approach allows for a more comprehensive assessment of the extracted static information by representing and combining the contents employed by previous state-of-the-art systems~\cite{wressnegger16-dimva, srndic16-eurasip}.
+We show that FlashBuster could detect the majority of malware samples in the wild, by obtaining comparable performances to other systems at state of the art, and demonstrate that it can predict previously unseen attacks.
+We also tested FlashBuster against popular obfuscation techniques, showing that our approach could also be employed in the presence of obfuscated malware.

+We then evaluate FlashBuster robustness by simulating evasion attacks that leverage the knowledge that the attacker may possess about the targeted learning system~\cite{biggio14-tkde,biggio13-ecml, tramer16-usenix,xu16-ndss,papernot17-asiaccs,chen17-aisec,dang17-ccs}, against an increasing number of modifications to the input samples.
+The corresponding \emph{security evaluation curves}, depicting how the detection rate decreases against attack samples that are increasingly manipulated, allow us to understand and assess the vulnerabilities of FlashBuster under attack.

+We finally discuss the effectiveness of \emph{adversarial training} against such evasive attacks.
+To this end, we re-trained FlashBuster on the evasion attack samples used against it, and surprisingly show that this strategy may be ineffective in some cases.
+We argue that this is due to an \emph{intrinsic vulnerability} of the feature representation, \ie, to the fact that evasion attacks entirely mimic the feature values of benign data, thus becoming \emph{indistinguishable} for the learning algorithm.
+We define this vulnerability in formal terms, and quantitatively evaluate it by defining a specific metric that measures the extent to which the attack samples converge towards benign data.